Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 If that contractor works from the United States, then yes.
 Form 1099-NEC is required by the Internal Revenue Service for all independent contractors receiving payments in the U.S. You do not need to file Form 1099-MISC, however, as those forms were phased out in 2021 in favor of Form 1099-NEC.

-See also: What is a 1099 form?
+What is a 1099 form?
 A guide for companies with US contractors

-What is a W-9 form and why is it important for hiring independent contractors?
+What is a W-9 form, and why is it important for hiring independent contractors?

-Another form for US residents, Form W9 collects basic information like the independent contractor’s identifying tax information, which can be either a social security number or an employer identification number (EIN).
-As the employer, you must collect these forms from any US contractors.
 You can’t claim expenses for independent contractors on your business taxes at year-end unless there is a corresponding W-9 form on file from the contractor.
 You can use the information provided to ensure you file taxes for your US contractors correctly.

 Converting a contractor to an employee requires you to collect different tax forms, provide certain benefits, and withhold various amounts from paychecks, depending on the country.
 In our guide on when to convert contractors to employees, we discuss several situations when doing so might make sense.
 Examples include: